hrishikesh1990/SimpliSmart/README.md

-# FastAPI Technical Assessment Boilerplate
+# Hypervisor-like Service for MLOps Platform

 ## Overview
-This is a comprehensive FastAPI technical assessment boilerplate designed to evaluate backend system design, scalability, and software engineering skills.
+This is a FastAPI technical assessment boilerplate designed to evaluate backend system design, scalability, and software engineering skills.
 The project implements a cluster management system with user authentication, organization management, and deployment scheduling.

 ## Tech Stack
 - Python 3.11